Geometry#

 - Type:

-- reference – The reference pose
+reference – The pose of reference of this relative twist

 - Returns: